wlerin/feralfilehosting/Feral Wiki/Software/Teamspeak 3 server/readme.md

 bash ~/private/teamspeak/ts3server_startscript.sh start
 ~~~

 This will start the teamspeak server.
-IF you get a permission error check that you used the chmod command described earlier.

 The Output should look like this.

+**Important note:** If you don't get the info see the note at the top of this FAQ.

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/Software/Teamspeak%203%20server/4.png)

 **It is very important you do not lose this information until you have entered it into the Teampseak Client.
 So copy ( by highlighting in putty ) and paste into a text editor of your choosing until we need it in a couple of steps**

-Get the Hostname:Default_voice_port to use when connecting with this command.
+Get the `Hostname:Default_voice_port` to use when connecting with this command.

 ~~~
 echo "$(hostname):$(sed -n -e 's/default_voice_port=\(.*\)/\1/p' ~/private/teamspeak/ts3server.ini)"
 ~~~

+### Teamspeak 3 Client

 Download and install the Teamspeak 3 client for your platform from: [http://www.teamspeak.com/?page=downloads](http://www.teamspeak.com/?page=downloads)